one-data-cookie/one-data-cookie.github.io/pages/notes.md

 permalink: /notes
 ---

-This is my personal **digital garden** – place for putting links, drafts, ideas; in particular anything related to the field of *data analytics*.
+This is my **digital garden** – place for putting links, drafts, ideas; in particular anything related to the field of *data analytics*.

 Keep in mind that this is *not* a blog.
 As it is the case for most of gardens, it's never finished, only loosely tended, and evolves with time.